 FDA plays a prominent role in the regulation of medical devices for sale in the United States, through requirement documents such as the FDA QSR in 21 CFR Part 820, 21 CFR Part 11 that mandates electronic record-keeping of medical device quality systems and the medical device reporting guidelines found in 21 CFR 803.
 In 2013, FDA published its final guidance on unique device identifiers for medical device companies, requiring manufacturers of certain devices to establish a UDI system that would be used to identify devices and support product traceability from the manufacturer to the end user, and throughout global supply chains.

-The establishment and publication of UDI requirements along with the establishment of a global unique device identification database (GUDID)
+The establishment and publication of UDI requirements along with the establishment of a global unique device identification database (GUDID) is expected to have several positive impacts for health care providers, medical device stakeholders, and patients within the health care system.

 Under FDA's UDI guidelines, medical devices will be labeled with a UDI that can be cross-referenced with information from the GUDID to ensure that the device is adequately made and can be safely used for its intended purpose.
 The ability to rapidly identify a device using the GUDID will remove much confusion that can result in misappropriate use of a device.
 The GUDID will create a single source of truth for medical device identification across the industry.

 Whenever FDA must alert the public about safety risks concerning a particular device, the UDI system will allow for more precise safety announcements and public health notifications.
-In collaboration with manufacturers,
+In collaboration with manufacturers, FDA may be able to identify the exact products that have been affected.
+Consumers will ultimately benefit from an added risk protection against any device that might cause harm.

 The specific requirements for the unique device identification labels that manufacturers must affix to their medical device products can be found in 21 CFR Part 830.20.
 Under this section, a UDI must: